 The Vaughan Smith Trophy is presented to the best rider of any horse or pony breed shown in hunter pleasure, show hack, hunter hack, dressage hack, costume, side saddle, or Western dressage.

-One of these eight award-winners will be honored as the overall 2011 USEF Equestrian of the Year.
-Now, it is up to you – USEF members, designated equestrian media and the USEF Board of Directors – to decide who will receive the top tribute for 2011.
+One of these eight award-winners will be honored as the overall 2012 USEF Equestrian of the Year.
+Now, it is up to you – USEF members and the USEF Board of Directors – to decide who will receive the top tribute for 2012.

 For more information regarding the Equestrian of the Year program or any of the eight Equestrians of Honor, contact Trisha Watkins, USEF Awards Manager, at 859.225.6944 or firstname.lastname@example.org.